 While paddling among the icebergs, we’re able to observe the antics of dozens of harbor seals hauled out on the ice.
 The glacier continues rumbling and thundering.
 Like the explorers here before us, the majesty and awe of this ice-carved landscape has etched itself into our memories.
 If time and conditions permit, we may hike up a newly-formed valley on the north side of the fjord, recently uncovered by the receding North Dawes Glacier.
 The icy glacial outwash river divides a meadow and scree slope and features a big waterfall.
 Black bears commonly come down to the meadow to graze.
 We'll take in the magnificent vistas and listen for the mournful howls of wolves.

-Although it’s late afternoon, we still have one more destination to visit, and it’s a beauty!
-We depart Ford’s Terror proceed for an hour to Sanford Cove, near the Sumdum Islands.
+It’s early afternoon, and we have an exciting destination to visit!
+We proceed for an hour to Sanford Cove, near the Sumdum Islands.
 Sanford Cove is the abandoned site of the mining community of Sumdum.
 Nothing remains of the town, other than a few pilings.
 This is prime salmon-spawning habitat, luring brown bears to the area.
 Black bears are on the prowl too, feasting on abundant berries.
 We hike along the bank of tiny Sanford Creek, through an old growth Sitka spruce and Douglas fir forest, and discover a stunning waterfall, illuminated by the late afternoon light in a remarkable grotto of ferns and mosses.
 It’s absolutely unbelievable, and it’s the perfect location for (you guessed it) another group photo!

 And suddenly it’s 6:00 pm.
 Where did the day go?
-We still have to cruise to our evening anchorage in No Name Cove.
-Not a problem, we’ll just have dinner while we’re underway.
-And what a dinner!
+We have a short cruise to our evening anchorage in No Name Cove.
+And what a dinner awaits!
 Halibut, risotto and asparagus.
 With boysenberry pie and ice cream for dessert.

-We arrive in No Name Cove around 8:00 pm.
-It’s beautiful evening, with many boats on anchor, nestled snuggly within the cove.
+It’s a beautiful evening, with many boats on anchor, nestled snuggly within the cove.
 As the sun slowly slips behind the mountains, sounds of music and dancing emanate from the general area of the hot tub.
 It’s party time!

 After a relaxed breakfast, Glacier Bear is underway once again.
 The scenery changes dramatically, as we slowly slip by the granite cliffs enclosing Tracy Arm.
 Similar to Endicott Arm, Tracy Arm is also a narrow fjord that winds its way through towering mountains.
 The mountains here seem more barren, evidence that this fjord was carded more recently than Endicott Arm.
 There are fewer waterfalls cascading off the granite mountains, although they are still spectacular.
 Hundreds of icebergs serenely float by in the blue-green water.